-On January 30, 2020, we established an optional Nomination and Remuneration Advisory Committee as an advisory body to the board of directors to strengthen independence, objectivity, and accountability in decisions on remuneration of directors.

-The remuneration system for officers consists of a fixed base remuneration component, a variable performance-based remuneration component linked to annual business performance, and a variable performance-based remuneration component based on the medium-term management plan.
-This system is intended to contribute to further progress on achievement of performance targets and increases in corporate value.
+On January 30, 2020, we established an optional Nomination and Remuneration Advisory Committee as an advisory body to the board of directors to strengthen independence, objectivity, and accountability in decisions concerning director remuneration.
+The remuneration system for officers consists of a base remuneration component in the form of fixed monthly remuneration; an annual incentive remuneration component based on yearly business performance; and a medium-term incentive remuneration component based on business performance during the period of the medium-term management plan.
+This system is intended to contribute to continuing progress toward performance targets and increases in corporate value.